josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 image: /images/sofle/IMG_20191109_161224.jpg
 ---

-**Update: please, for an up-to-date and improved build guide go to the [SofleKeyboard's website](https://josefadamcik.github.io/SofleKeyboard/).**
+**Update: for an up-to-date and improved build guide go to the [SofleKeyboard's website](https://josefadamcik.github.io/SofleKeyboard/).**

 This article is partly a build log and partly a build guide for [SofleKeyboard (introduced in the previous article)][introductionarticle] ~~since there's no build guide for the keyboard yet and there are already people who would like to build it. ~~